 We envisage a time when your once humble refrigerator will – update your shopping list, make meal suggestions based on its contents, advise on healthy meal choices and portion control, send a service booking as required, and even adjust temperature controls remotely should we decide to eat out that night and not use the food stored.
 We may not be ready yet for a fridge that tells us what we should eat and when but the future is exciting for those prepared to think outside the box in terms of design, brand identity and collaboration.

-We are already in a time of ‘breaking the category code’ and moving into ‘solutions’ so if you are wanting your branding identity to stand out from the rest of the products and services in your industry and attract a specialised target audience, contact Liquid Creativity, your local branding agency.
+We are already in a time of ‘breaking the category code’ and moving into ‘solutions’ so if you are wanting your branding identity to stand out from the rest of the products and services in your industry and attract a specialised target audience, contact your local brand agency Liquid Creativity.
 We can help you determine the best branding identity to move your brand forward.